meganz/MEGAchat/CodeSafetyGuidline.md

-  * If you need to do cleanup before _each_ of the returns (both the early returns or the final one), _and_ that cleanup cannot be done automatically with RAII, _and_ the cleanup code before all returns is mostly the same, _and_ is it not practical to implement that cleanup code as a function(due to using a lot of local variables), _and_ it actually makes code shorter, better structured and readable - _then and only then_, you can use 'goto'!
-These are very rare cases in C++, and not so rare in plain C (becaue it can't cleanup using RAII).
-One thing you must be very careful about if using goto in this
+  * If you need to do cleanup before _each_ of the returns (both the early returns or the final one), _and_ that cleanup cannot be done automatically with RAII, _and_ the cleanup code before all returns is mostly the same, _and_ is it not practical to implement that cleanup code as a function(due to using a lot of local variables), _and_ it actually makes code shorter, better structured and readable - _then and only then_, you can use `goto`!
+These are very rare cases in C++ (currently there is no such use in the C++ Karere codebase), and not so rare in plain C (becaue it can't cleanup using RAII).
-case: you should not have 'goto' skip the initialization of variables that you use after the goto.
+One thing you must be very careful about if using goto in this case: you should not have `goto` skip the initialization of variables that you use after the goto.
 This should never happen if you always initialize variabled at the place of declaretion, and the compiler should issue a warning about that, but still be very careful.
 A passive safety measure against that is to have the variable scopes not larger than necessary.
 This is a common good coding practice and should be done anyway, anywhere in the code.
 Example:
 ```
     <allocate resource 1>
     .....